sik247/Equity.ai/README.md

 ## Home Interface
-Upon launching the web application, users are greeted with the home screen, which displays the top 5 stocks and their predictions.
-This screen is designed to provide quick insights and easy navigation to detailed analyses.
+Upon launching the web application, users are greeted with the home screen, which displays selected top stocks and their predictions.
+This screen is designed to provide quick insights and easy navigation to detailed analyses. **Note:** You must be logged in to view this and subsequent pages.

 ![Example Image](static/display/homescreen.png "This is an example image")